 Faculty Senate Co-Chair

 Clayn is Senior Instructor and Faculty Coordinator in the Technical General Education program at the College of Technology, as well as a PhD student in Instructional Design program in the College of Education.
-Clayn was elected to serve as Co-Chair of the Faculty Senate and is committed to working closely with faculty to maintain faculty voice in academic policy and procedure at ISU.
-A nine year veteran of ISU, Sarah teaches at the undergraduate level and works with students in the College of Technology to satisfy their General Education requirements, as well as to acquire skills that lead directly to employment following graduation.
+Clayn was elected to serve as Co-Chair of the Faculty Senate for 2014-2015 and is committed to working closely with faculty to maintain faculty voice in academic policy and procedure at ISU.
+A twelve year veteran of ISU, Clayn teaches at the prerequisite and undergraduate levels and works with students in the College of Technology to satisfy their General Education requirements, as well as to acquire skills that lead directly to employment following graduation.

 President, Staff Council